fmacias/FIFO-Task-Queue/README.md

 Using the *CancelationToken* provided by the queue.

 Cancelation will be sent during the execution of the first task.
+During the executio of *Task.Delay(5000, queue.CancellationToken).Wait();*.
-As at this action, *Task.Delay(5000, queue.CancellationToken).Wait();* manages the queue.CancellationToken, this task will be aborted.
+As it manages the queue.CancellationToken, this task will be aborted and the subordinated ones canceled.

 ```csharp
  [Test()]